onssaadallah/META-ASR/README.md

 the most appropriate pre-trained ASR model from two state-of-the-art models, QuartzNet 15x5 and Wave2Vec 2.0.
-This project was undertaken at AMZI Smart Solutions with the hypothesis that our Meta-ASR system would outperform using each individual model in isolation.
+This project was undertaken at AMZI Smart Solutions with the hypothesis that our Meta-ASR system would outperform using each model in isolation.
 To evaluate the effectiveness of these approaches, we employed the word error rate (WER) metric, which measures the accuracy of the transcriptions, on several open-source audio datasets.